See the list of vulnerabilities detected

 - RE: Reverse engineering of your system done manually

-- Severity: The CVSS v3.1 or v4.0 score assigned to the vulnerability
+- Severity (v4.0): The Common Vulnerability Scoring System (CVSS) v4.0 score assigned to the vulnerability

 - Priority score: The share corresponding to the vulnerability out of the total priority units accumulated by a group, where priority units include (a) the quantitative value corresponding to the qualitative assessment you or your team made of the affected root regarding how critical it is to your software development project, (b) your organization's prioritization policies based on testing technique that found the vulnerability, attack vector, and vulnerability exploitability, and (c) the result of (4^(CVSS-4)) / 4.096